Game Notes - Saskatoon

 PAST EVENT WINNERS – Last season, Zane Lambert became the first rider in PBR history to win the Canadian Finals in multiple seasons, let alone in back-to-back years.
 The Ponoka, Alberta native tied for the event win with Edgar Durazo, after going 2-for-3.
 Lambert delivered an impressive 86-point ride aboard Finning Lil Shorty in Round 1, before covering Crooked Nose for 87.5 points in Round 2.
 Durazo also went 2-for-3 with his 8-second efforts coming aboard Heaven's Basement for 85.5 points in Round 1, and Herf for 88 points in the Championship Round.
 The complete list of past Canadian Finals event winners is:

 2016 Zane Lambert

 2015 Brady Oleson

 2014 Aaron Roy

 2009 Guilherme Marchi

 2006 Brian Canter

-PROVIDING PROTECTION – The bull fighters on hand for this weekend’s event in Abbotsford are Ty Prescott, Brett Monea and Greg Loring Jr.
+PROVIDING PROTECTION – As voted on by the riders, the bull fighters on hand for this weekend’s PBR Canadian Finals are Jesse Byrne, Brett Monea and Ty Prescott.